transferwise/marketing-components/CONTRIBUTING.md

 ## Things to know

 - All commit messages must follow the conventional commit format.
 [Read below](#versioning-and-commit-lint) if you are unfamiliar with the standard or the available types.
-- You must restrict your commits to one package at a time: e.g. don't make one commit that changes files inside `components` and `css` - it impacts how versions are bumped.
+- You must restrict your commits to one package at a time: e.g. don't make one commit that changes files inside `marketing-components` and `css` - it impacts how versions are bumped.
 - We use `yarn`: these instructions presume you have this installed.

 ## Get started